DuaneOne/Mooshimeter-AndroidApp-34beta-BcastIntent/README.md

 Turn on the global setting in the android app for broadcast intents.
 The global setting page is the same page used to set temperature readings to C or F.

-Set the receiver action to “com.mooshim.mooshimeter.CH1-3”.
+Set the receiver action to “com.mooshim.mooshimeter.CH”.
 There may be many intents sent by other apps on the phone and this acts as a first level filter for the receiver.

 Once the receiver gets the intent, you can utilize any or all of the six variables (extras) as key:value pairs.
 The keys are “value1”, “units1”,  “value2”, “units2”,  “value3”, “units3”  and the values are meter readings and units for the channel.